Managing your cancer care if you test positive to COVID-19

 If you have symptoms that could be side-effects of your cancer treatment, such as a fever, it is important that you contact your treating team so they can check whether these are related to your cancer treatment or other infection.
 Do not assume that the symptoms are related to COVID-19 until you have been assessed.

 If you test positive to COVID-19, your treating team will consider a number of factors to help them decide if your cancer treatment should be interrupted or changed, and how your COVID-19 care should be managed.
 These may include the following things:

 - Whether your COVID-19 symptoms are mild or severe

 - Your vaccine status – how many vaccinations you have had and how long it is since your last vaccination

 - How suppressed (low) your immune system is

 - The type of cancer treatment you are having

-- Some studies show that chemotherapy may be associated with worse outcomes from COVID-19 infection than some other treatments, such as immunotherapy and hormone-blocking (endocrine) therapy.
+- Some studies show that recent chemotherapy may be associated with worse outcomes from COVID-19 infection than some other treatments, such as immunotherapy and hormone-blocking (endocrine) therapy.